 Don’t be mistaken on the location of London’s biggest flower market.
 After 40 years, New Covent Garden has relocated to between Battersea and Vauxhall, to a huge space that houses some of the capital’s top wholesalers.
 This is where many London florists come to stock up for their own businesses, so be aware you can only buy wholesale.
 And unless you’re Elton John, that’s a lot of flowers for the average London home.

 We suggest grabbing a bunch of friends and making a morning of it, splitting the flowers and splitting the cost, which due to the wholesale nature of the market, will get you a seriously good deal.
 Oh, and be aware, the market officially opens at 4am (some sellers open even earlier), so be sure to get an early night the day before.

-WHERE: New Covent Garden Market, SW8 5BH
+Where: New Covent Garden Market, SW8 5BH

 Not to be confused with Shoreditch’s Old Spitalfield’s Market, New Spitalfield’s Market sits in Leyton and offers wholesale fruit, veg and flowers.
 Here’s the raw deal, it opens at midnight and runs until 9am – one for the most hardcore of botanists (or serious insomniacs).

-WHEN: Monday to Saturday, midnight to 9am
+When: Monday to Saturday, midnight-9am

-WHERE: New Spitalfields Market, 23 Sherrrin Road, Leyton, E10 5SQ
+Where: New Spitalfields Market, 23 Sherrrin Road, Leyton, E10 5SQ

 Sometimes, simply shopping for some flowers gets a bit boring.
 Plus, with so many unique shops and food vendors around, it doesn’t hurt to pick up a few other items along your plant search.
 Are you the shopper who never gets that one thing they said they were going to get?
 We’ve got you covered.